awsdocs/aws-mobile-developer-guide/doc_source/react-native-add-storage.rst

 Next Steps
 ==========

-Learn more about the analytics in AWS Mobile which are part of the :ref:`User Data Storage <user-data-storage>` feature.
+Learn more about the analytics in AWS Mobile which are part of the :ref:`User File Storage <user-data-storage>` feature.
 This feature uses `Amazon Simple Storage Service (S3) <http://docs.aws.amazon.com/s3/latest/developerguide/welcome.html>`__.

 Learn about :ref:`AWS Mobile CLI <aws-mobile-cli-reference>`.